Ed-Fi-Exchange-OSS/Meadowlark/docs/design/auth/README.md

 any additional information.
 The client can store the expiration date, and can use the refresh token to request a new access token on expiry of the original.

-On initial receipt of the token, the the Meadowlark DMS will issue a token introspection request to the OAuth provider.
-The response must return the basic claims (including `role` and the entitlements for Education Organization ID(s) and Grade Level(s)).
+On initial receipt of the token, the DMS will issue a token introspection request to the OAuth provider.
+The response must return the basic claims, including `role` and the entitlements for Education Organization ID(s) and Grade Level(s).
 Example introspection response:

 ```json
 {